 Ultimately, however, the practical point of a focus on responsibility is to avoid irresponsibility and to encourage more responsibility, and this presupposes that the latter can be both cultivated and realised, which in turn assumes that the standards set are achievable and the persons to whom they apply have the capacities to achieve them.
 Moreover, integrating these two seems to require responsibility (or some synonym) to itself become a subject for reflexivity.
 It may be possible to delegate responsibility in some ways, but it does not seem to be desirable to delegate thinking about responsibility.
 This being so, it would be harmful to conflate “developing good habits” with the substitution of recursivity for reflexivity where responsibility is concerned.
 Thinking about responsibility is a good habit if by this is meant no more than “it is a good practice that is in fact practiced in the ordinary course of events”.
 DeMartino’s professional ethics are essentially this, and framed this way, one might say that economists have as a profession developed poor habits.

 For the individual economist, good habits involve the cultivation of multiple virtues that coalesce into and feed an adequate practical form of taking responsibility, where responsibility itself is an expressive virtue (for the philosopher, the coalescence demonstrates that responsibility has been taken “seriously” and so passes some test): humility, open-mindedness (perhaps pluralism), leading to learning and contributing to truth-seeking, honesty, integrity and so forth.
 Listing these immediately seems patronising and accusatory.
 Yet they are fundamental and, of course, are facilitated or impeded, since conditioned, and so there is a collective responsibility to cultivate conditions appropriate for effective conditioning (the duty we owe each other and the mechanisms we accept that encourage good practice: transparency, accountability, etc.).
 This is intrinsic to any adequate concept of a profession and of professionalism, including economics.
-This in turn raises the question of what economics has been inadequate in its development of.
+This in turn raises the question of what it is that economics has been inadequate in its development of.

 Arguably, a key inadequacy has been the sociality of a social science, and by this I mean the integration, rather than separation, of normativity that has been associated with expertise.
 Place this in the context of the skill set and toolkit of the economist, and she becomes a policy participant, able to parse out the alternatives of a given situation, but one with a restricted view of what that context is and what is relevant to it.
 This can readily provide technical support for “there is no alternative” policy frameworks.
 Moreover, even if it seems to be more open to possibilities, these can be of limited scope in terms of what can be done or what should be considered.
 For example, fiscal responsibility is a loaded term rooted in a whole set of commitments and understandings.
 Amongst other things, it conditions approaches to associated issues with equally loaded language use, including, as Dean Baker argues, “entitlements” when referring to Social Security and Medicare in the US system.